 What you need:

-- New pipe to replace the damaged area
+• New pipe to replace the damaged area

-- X2 couplings that match the size of the pipe
+• X2 couplings that match the size of the pipe

-- Copper pipe cutter
+• Copper pipe cutter

-- Utility knife
+• Utility knife

-- Solder and soldering tool
+• Solder and soldering tool

-- Abrasive cloth
+• Abrasive cloth

 Once you have your pipes, turn off the water to ensure nothing is flowing through the system.
-This will be stopping it through a valve or at the mains.
+This will stop it through a valve or at the mains.
 Use a pipe cutter to remove the damaged section of pipe.
 Smooth out the roughness on the inside of the leftover fixed copper pipe with your utility knife in a process known as deburring; this can help with the flow following the replacement of the new section of pipe.
-With that, you can now add the new section of pipe in place by putting the couplings on the end of the cut pipe section and inserting the new pipe between there as needed.
+With that, you can now add the new section of pipe in place by putting the couplings on the end of the cut pipe section and inserting the new pipe between them as needed.
 You will need to solder the pipe around both side edges of each coupling to hold it in place.
 You can clean off any excess around the pipe with an abrasive cloth and check for leaks.

 Compression couplings